 CCU alum Amy Hall returns to campus for screening of groundbreaking film 'Segfault'

 After graduating from CCU with a degree in fine/studio art in 2000, Hall began a career in the marketing industry that’s taken her from Florida to Dallas and from Audi to CBS Radio to AllOver Media.
-As president of Barbershop Marketing, she oversees 14 employees and millions of dollars a year in revenue, and while she couldn’t have foreseen at the time of her graduation how her career would evolve, she utilizes on a daily basis the creativity and artistic skills she developed during her undergraduate years.
+As president of Barbershop Marketing, she oversees 14 employees and millions of dollars a year in revenue.
+While she couldn’t have foreseen at the time of her graduation how her career would evolve, she utilizes on a daily basis the creativity and artistic skills she developed during her undergraduate years.

 “I’m not painting, I’m not sculpting every day, but I get to be creative for my clients, I get to think creatively, and I get to think outside of the box,” Hall said.
 “I’ve been open to taking risks and trusting my gut, and that’s led me to this point.
 I’m very fulfilled,” Hall said.